Resources for Expats, Travelers, and Entrepreneurs Navigating Life and Trade in Bangladesh with the Bangladeshi taka

 The currency code "BDT" refers to the Bangladeshi taka, which is the official currency of Bangladesh.
 It is represented by the symbol "৳" and is abbreviated as BDT.
 The physical currency consists of coins and banknotes.
 The coins come in denominations of 1 poisha, 5 poisha, and 10 poisha.
 The banknotes come in denominations of 2 taka, 5 taka, 10 taka, 20 taka, 50 taka, 100 taka, 500 taka, and 1,000 taka.
 The banknotes feature images of famous Bangladeshi historical figures, such as Sheikh Mujibur Rahman and Kazi Nazrul Islam.
 The design of the currency is constantly being updated, so the physical appearance of the coins and banknotes may vary slightly over time.

-For card purchases if offered a choice of currencies always select to Pay in Bangladeshi taka otherwise you may get much worst exchange rates.
+For card purchases, if you are offered a choice of currencies always select to Pay in Bangladeshi taka otherwise you will typically get much worst dynamic currency conversion (DCC) exchange rates.

 Bangladesh is a country in South Asia, located on the eastern side of the Indian subcontinent.
 It is bordered by India to the north, east, and west and by Myanmar to the south.
 Bangladesh is the eighth-most populous country in the world, with a population of around 164 million people.
 The official language is Bengali and the currency is the Taka.